Probasco-Dittmar Farmstead: Probascos

 The farmstead dates back to the early 18th century when a Dutch family from Long Island, Christoffel Probasco and Sara Ammerma, moved to Colts Neck in 1735 and began to construct the farmhouse.
 The two had a son, Abraham, who inherited the house in 1790.
 Abraham operated the farm, where based on inventory records, he raised various livestock and crops.
 Abraham owned three slaves at the time of his death in 1806.
 Abraham was an anti-abolitionist and major advocate for the institution of slavery.
 The first house expansion was under Abraham, likely around the 1780s.
 It is likely that the one and one-half story expansion of the house was used as slave quarters.
-Abraham passed on the farm to his son, Chirstopher, in 1804 at his death.
+Abraham passed on the farm to his son, Christopher, in 1804 at his death.

 Christopher ran the farm successful like his father, acquiring various luxury goods.
 Christopher operated the gristmill and ran the farm until his death in 1845.
 In his will, he passed on three farms amongst his nine children.
 Two of his sons, Jacob Van Nest and Christopher, were given a large gristmill, near the center of the village.
 His other two sons Joseph Philips and Cornelius, were given the homestead farm with the accompanying grist mill.

 Joseph Philips and Cornelius were both listed as owners of the property in the 1850 census, with ten people living on the farm, including two of their unmarried sisters.
 In 1854, the brothers rebuilt the grist mill to four stories high, making it one of the largest grist mills in the area.
 Cornelius died in 1852, resulting in their other brothers to sign over their portion of the property to Joseph, granting him full ownership.
 Joseph took out an insurance policy on the farm in 1858 with Monmouth Mutual Fire Insurance Company.
 Joseph died in 1865, but his children were all minors.

 In 1869, Joseph's brother Christopher, the estate administrator, leased the mill and barn to Alfred C. Hulit in order to keep them mill's ownership in the family.
 Hulit transferred this interest to K. Reid in 1870.
 In October 1870 the mill and farm lots were sold separately, with the mill going to William Buck, while the buyers of the farm sold some of the property back to Elizabeth Probasco, Joseph's widow, in 1871.
 Elizabeth retained the property until a sheriff's sale in 1880, thus ending the 155 year-long ownership in the Probasco family.
 The property was sold to George Wilkins.